henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 ## Evidence Appraisal

-To appraise the evidence created by an Attestor, the Verifier requires corresponding Reference Integrity Measurements (RIM).
+To appraise the evidence created by an Attester, the Verifier requires corresponding Reference Integrity Measurements (RIM).
 Typically, a set of RIM are bundled in a RIM-Manifest (RIMM).
 The scope of a manifest encompasses, e.g., a platform, a device, a computing context, or a virtualised function.
-In order to be comparable, the hashing algorithms used by the Attestor to create the integrity measurements have to match the hashing algorithms used to create the corresponding RIM that are used by the Verifier to appraise the integrity evidence.
+In order to be comparable, the hashing algorithms used by the Attester to create the integrity measurements have to match the hashing algorithms used to create the corresponding RIM that are used by the Verifier to appraise the integrity evidence.

 ## Activities and Actions

 Depending on the platform (i.e. one or more computing contexts including a dedicated hardware RoT), a generic RA activity results in platform-specific actions that have to be conducted.
 In consequence, there are multiple specific operations and data models (defining the input and output of operations).
 Hence, specific actions are are not covered by this document.
-Instead, the requirements on operations and the information elements that are the input and output to these operations are illustrated using pseudo code in [FIXME Appendix foo].
+Instead, the requirements on operations and the information elements that are the input and output to these operations are illustrated using pseudo code in Appendix C and D.

 ## Attestation and Verification

-Both the attestation and the verification activity of TUDA also require a trusted Time Stamp Authority (TSA) as an additional third party next to the Attestor and the Verifier.
+Both the attestation and the verification activity of TUDA also require a trusted Time Stamp Authority (TSA) as an additional third party next to the Attester and the Verifier.
 The protocol uses a Time Stamp Authority based on {{RFC3161}}.
-The combination of the local source of time provided by the hardware RoT (located on the Attestor) and the Time Stamp Tokens provided by the TSA (to both the Attestor and the Verifier) enable the attestation and verification of an appropriate freshness of the evidence conveyed by the Attestor --- without requiring a challenge/response interaction model that uses a nonce to ensure the freshness.
+The combination of the local source of time provided by the hardware RoT (located on the Attester) and the Time Stamp Tokens provided by the TSA (to both the Attester and the Verifier) enable the attestation and verification of an appropriate freshness of the evidence conveyed by the Attester --- without requiring a challenge/response interaction model that uses a nonce to ensure the freshness.

 Typically, the verification activity requires declarative guidance (representing desired or compliant endpoint characteristics in the form of RIM, see above) to appraise the individual integrity measurements the conveyed evidence is composed on.
 The acquisition or representation (data models) of declarative guidance as well as the corresponding evaluation methods are out of the scope of this document.

 ## Information Elements and Conveyance

-TUDA defines a set of information elements (IE) that are created and stored on the Attestor and are intended to be transferred to the Verifier in order to enable appraisal.
+TUDA defines a set of information elements (IE) that are created and stored on the Attester and are intended to be transferred to the Verifier in order to enable appraisal.
 Each TUDA IE:

 * is encoded in the Concise Binary Object Representation (CBOR {{-cbor}}) to minimize the volume of data in motion.
 In this document, the composition of the CBOR data items that represent IE is described using the Concise Data Definition Language, CDDL {{-cddl}}
-* that requires a certain freshness is only created/updated when out-dated, which reduces the overall resources required from the Attestor, including the utilization of the hardware root of trust.
-The IE that have to be created are determined by their age or by specific state changes on the Attestor (e.g. state changes due to a reboot-cycle)
+* that requires a certain freshness is only created/updated when out-dated, which reduces the overall resources required from the Attester, including the utilization of the hardware root of trust.
+The IE that have to be created are determined by their age or by specific state changes on the Attester (e.g. state changes due to a reboot-cycle)
 * is only transferred when required, which reduces the amount of data in motion necessary to conduct remote attestation significantly.
 Only IE that have changed since their last conveyance have to be transferred
-* that requires a certain freshness can be reused for multiple remote attestation procedures in the limits of its corresponding freshness-window, further reducing the load imposed on the Attestor and its corresponding hardware RoT.
+* that requires a certain freshness can be reused for multiple remote attestation procedures in the limits of its corresponding freshness-window, further reducing the load imposed on the Attester and its corresponding hardware RoT.

 ## TUDA Objectives